LocalCrag/LocalCragApp/docs/installation.md

       FRONTEND_HOST: https://your-domain.com/
 ```

-A full list of available environment variables can be found in TODO.
+A full list of available environment variables can be found [here](./environment-variables.md).

 ## Start the containers